wjlu01/UMMJL/README.md

 ## Model Testing
 ### Download Checkpoints
-We will provide links to download our checkpoints.
+We provide links to download our checkpoints in `save_model/README.md`.

 ### Testing
 Test the three sub-tasks in Bloomberg with the three auxiliary tasks respectively.